j-pfennig/weewx2hass/README.md

+**Overview**

+Here we habe two tools, weewx2hass and weewx2watch, which are self-confained scripts.
+Each can be used indendently but they fit into a larger context:

+        1. A HTML based day-time-clock with temperatures display
+        2. Importing weather data from a MQtt broker
+        3. Publishing data from HomeAssistant via MQtt (optional)
+        4. Importing data from a WeeWx weather stattion into HomeAssistant
+        5. Building an appliance using centaurisoho

+**weewx2hass to publish WeeWx data via MQtt**

 'weewx2hass' is an all-in-one tool that uses 'sqlite3' and 'mosquitto_pub' to poll the SQLite data-base of weewx and to send extracted data to a MQtt broker.
 The MQtt uses JSON data as its payload so that it can be interpreted easily by